GNU ELPA - consult

 consult-preview-key Keys which triggers preview

-consult-preview-allowed-hooks List of find-file hooks to enable during preview
+consult-preview-allowed-hooks List of hooks to allow during preview

 consult-preview-excluded-files Regexps matched against file names during preview